PBlanco/SafeSend/README.md

 ## Configuration

-The application can be configured through the following parameters:
+The CDK Stack can be configured through the following parameters:

 - `allowedOrigins`: List of allowed CORS origins
 - `expirationDays`: Number of days before files are automatically deleted